 - Trustmark - a directory of firms that fulfill government endorsed standards

 No Cold Calling zones

 This is a designated zone where people cannot cold call - or call without an appointment - for any reason.
 It sends out a clear message to criminals that their actions will not be tolerated.
-To discuss the possibility of setting up a No Cold Calling zone, contact your local neighbourhoo policing team.
-You can find yours through the Neighbourhood section of this website.
+To discuss the possibility of setting up a No Cold Calling zone, contact your local policing team.